Arkansas Highway 326

 Highway 326 (AR 326, Ark.
 326, and Hwy.
 326) is a designation for two state highways in Pope County.
-One route of 9.96 mi in Russellville begins at Highway 7 and Highway 7 Truck and runs northeast to Highway 7.
+One route of 9.96 mi in Russellville begins at Highway 7 and Highway 7T and runs northeast to Highway 7.
 A second route of 6.52 mi begins at Highway 124 and runs east to Highway 105.
 All routes are maintained by the Arkansas State Highway and Transportation Department (AHTD).

 Route description

 Western section

-The route begins at AR 7 at the intersection with AR 7 Truck in south Russellville.
+The route begins at Highway 7 at the intersection with Highway 7T in south Russellville.
 Highway 326 runs west past the Confederate Mothers Memorial Park and the Mountain View School to Lake Dardanelle State Park, and continues north along the shore of Lake Dardanelle.
-The route concurs briefly with U.S. Route 64 near Washburn Park, after which it runs east to meet Highway 7, where the western section terminates.
+The route concurs briefly with U.S. Route 64 (US 64) near Washburn Park, after which it runs east to meet AR 7, where the western section terminates.

 Eastern section

 The eastern section of Highway 326 begins at Highway 124 near the community of Gum Log and runs east to Highway 105, where the highway terminates.
 This segment of Highway 326 does not cross or concur with any other highways.